 Article top media content

 From his long wait for a first goal in the group stage to his trademark header that set the Red Devils on their way to lifting the trophy in 2008, the Portuguese icon's journey was never dull.
-We take a look back at his top five performances on the European stage in his first stint at the club.
+We take a look back at his top six United performances on the European stage.

 Manchester United 7-1 Roma (quarter-final second leg, 10/04/07)